makersacademy/chitter-challenge/README.md

   ```
   Once the table is in place (i.e. after running the app once and creating a user), everything worked well - I didn't need the workaround I had found [here](https://github.com/makersacademy/slack-overflow/issues/180).
   * Unit tests for user authentication might be premature (better suited for Story 02?)

+2. Story 02:
+  * More thorough unit testing might be required for the User.rb model.
+Aside from #authenticate, a test for #password= might be needed.